JohnCenaCollective/STO-Academy-Build-Tool/readme.txt

    You can enter full URL if you like
 4. Press convert and wait for the program to convert the build
-5. Once conversion is complete, a file save prompt will appear.
-Save the file.
+5. Once conversion is complete, a file save prompt
+   or clipboard content prompt will appear,
+   depending on your choices.
+Save the file or
+   confirm content replacement.
 6. Open the saved file in a text editor, copy its contents, and paste them to your build post on /r/stobuilds